MichelleMoran431/Iris-Data-set-analysis-project/README.md

 **1.5.1 Univariate plots :Histogram of each variable ** [14,15,16,17,18]**

-Aim :To better understand each attribute.
+Aim :To better understand each attributes distribution through visualisation.

 For the IRIS dataset - we need the histogram to answer the following question :Which among the four variables is more useful than other variables in order to distinguish between the species of Iris flower ?